ShayGoldman/acovado.club/README.md

 It won't be the easiest to debug locally, but each of the apps has a `debug` script that will start the app with the `--inspect` flag.
 You can then attach to the process using the VSCode debugger.

-## Tasks

-[ ] Use Docker cache for builds
-[ ] Daily Docker cleanup
-[ ] Add turbo prune with cache between each build (https://turbo.build/repo/docs/guides/tools/docker) [ ] Add prometheus metrics everywhere
-[ ] Add tracing to proxy everywhere
-[ ] Add healthz endpoint for all services + production docker-compose [ ] Solve number handling (no floating points! and Number) [ ] Support silent mode for simulation to avoid spamming the console with producer messages [ ] Support `detached` mode for `tracer.with` to not always attach to the active context [ ] Producing messages should be done one-by-one
-[ ] Allow attaching to apps for debbuging
-[ ] Add some span events for producer & consumer, consider creating another span for the handler itself [ ] Start throwing coded errors and make up a strategy for handling them [ ] Actually set a `correlationId` on messages and propagate it [ ] Support pre & post migration scripts (db) => Promise<void>
-[ ] Add Drizzle eslint plugin (https://orm.drizzle.team/docs/eslint-plugin)

 # Drizzle studio theme